Polyhedral K\"ahler metrics on $\mathbb{CP}^n$: Topological constraints PK metric

 \subsection{Parabolic bundle and parabolic second Chern character}

 Let \((\mH, \ba)\) be a weighted arrangement consisting of a finite collection of hyperplanes \(H \subset \CP^n\) together with weights \(a_H \in (0,1)\).
-Throughout this section, we assume that \((\mH, \ba)\) satisfies Equations \eqref{eq:CY}, \eqref{eq:klt}, and \eqref{eq:hir} in Theorem \ref{thm:main}.
+Throughout this section, we assume that \((\mH, \ba)\) satisfies (i), (ii), and (iii) in Theorem \ref{thm:main}.
 The main result of this section is Proposition \ref{prop:pch2}.

 \begin{definition} For \(L \in \mG\) we let

 \end{definition}

 Let \(\pi: X \to \CP^n\) be the minimal De Concini-Procesi model of \(\mH\).
 Let \(D = \pi^{-1}(\mH)\) and let \(\mE = \pi^*T\CP^n\).
 We consider the parabolic bundle \(\mE_{*}\) on \((X, D)\) introduced in \cite[Section 4.2]{miyaokayau} that is defined by the increasing filtrations of \(\mE|_{D_L}\) given by the vector subbundles